bajjer/giftstr/README.md

 - assign-08 (optional): Bob may post an event in response to assignment (assign-00) confirming receipt

 ### Bob returns a gift card to Alice
-- return-01: Bob posts event in response to Alice's confirmation event (assign-05) to request to return gift card
+- return-01: Bob posts event in response to Alice's confirmation event (assign-00 or assign-05 or transfer-07 or gift-01) to request to return gift card
 - return-02: Alice posts event in response to Bob's request (return-01) and requests a lightning invoice with a specified amount of satoshis, disclosing the exchange rate and any fees
 - return-03: Bob posts event in response (to return-02) including a lightning invoice for the specified amount of satoshis
 - return-04: Alice pays invoice and posts event in response (to return-03) with preimage of the invoice, which also serves as the revocation of Bob's gift card

 ### Bob redeems gift card from Alice
-- redeem-01: Bob posts event (in response to assign-05) with redemption request
+- redeem-01: Bob posts event (in response to assign-00, assign-05, transfer-07, or gift-01) with redemption request
 - redeem-02: Alice posts event in response (to redeem-01) acknowledging redemption
 - redeem-03: Alice sends DM to Bob with agreed upon redemption mechanism (e.g., gift card code)
 - redeem-04 (optional): Bob posts event in response (to redeem-02) acknowledging redemption